softsideoftech/content/pages/corporate-honeymoon.md

 I didn't like who I was at this company.
 For some reason, I had taken on this persona of a cocky tech entrepreneur.
 It's as if impressing people with my flashiness would magically make me more successful.

-> _So when I decided to leave for Clara, it wasn't because I couldn't stand Workday anymore.
-It was because I couldn't tolerate who **I was there**._
+> _So when I decided to leave for Clara, it wasn't because I couldn't stand Workday anymore, it was because I couldn't tolerate who **I was there**._

 ## A Shining City on a Hill

 I had many motivations going into Clara and [I wrote about them earlier](/motivation-at-clara).
-But what energized me most was my vision of what kind of company Clara could become--and my role in creating it.
+But what energized me most was my vision of what kind of a company Clara could become--and my role in creating it.

 I imagined an environment where everyone was constantly learning and growing.
 Where it was ok to be vulnerable, to not know, to make mistakes, because our co-workers--our friends--would be there for us.
 We would trust each other in our good intentions and have the support we need for our personal growth.